thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 ## Step 1: Review the customer case study

--   Check in with your team participants to introduce yourself as the trainer.
+-   Check in with your participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and timeframe of the whiteboard design session.
+-   Briefly review the steps and timeframes of the whiteboard design session.

 -   Ready, set, go!
-Let the team participants begin.
+Let participants begin.

 ## Step 2: Design a proof of concept solution

 -   Check in with your teams to ensure that they are transitioning from step to step on time.

--   Provide some feedback on their responses to the business needs and design.
+-   Provide feedback on their responses to the business needs and design.

     -   Try asking questions first that will lead the participants to discover the answers on their own.